Last Updated on February 17, 2021 by Travels with Kids

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.

 A couple of days before the trek Miss M. developed a serious cold, and it began to pour with rain – right in the middle of the dry season!
-At this point, I accepted that our Inca Trail with baby trek was not going to happen!
+At this point, I accepted that our Inca Trail with kids trek was not going to happen!
 With both a sick baby and copious rain, the signs were against us.

 At this point the team at Apus Peru Adventure Travel Specialists suggested we do the Short Inca Trail to Machu Picchu instead: they made new hotel arrangements, changed our trains, and spent hours finalizing the paperwork for us to do the Short Inca Trail starting at kilometer 104.

-The Short Inca Trek is just that, a one-day hike that joins the last day of the Inca Trail and is ideal for people who are short of time, who don’t like to camp, or who lack the desire to do a longer trek.
+The Short Inca Trail Trek is just that, a one-day hike that joins the last day of the Inca Trail and is ideal for people who are short of time, who don’t like to camp, or who lack the desire to do a longer trek.

 As we arrived at our starting point my first reaction was that there were very few other groups doing the route that day; even though it was the middle of the high season.
 I expected it to be packed out.
 It’s the “easy route”, after all!
 In fact, there was none of the hustle and bustle of the entry to the Classic Inca Trail.
 There were just us, our guide, and the porters who were carrying our baby and her extra things.
+It was a great experience hiking the Short Inca Trail with kids.

 On cue, the rain stopped and revealed the triangular walls of the ruins at Chachabamba.
 This Inca site was discovered in 1940, almost thirty years after Hiram Bingham found Machu Picchu.
 Its architectural style and intricate stonework suggest that this was an important religious site, in addition to its secondary function as a gatehouse guarding the entrance to Machu Picchu.

 From here, we began to climb.
 Having always thought that this was the ‘easy route’ to Machu Picchu, I suddenly realized that there was a lot of gentle but consistent climbing.
-Despite having trekked extensively in the Andes, after a short while, my aching muscles painfully reminded me that I hadn’t hit the trail in the 12 months since my daughter’s birth – nor even in the final trimester of pregnancy!!
+Despite having trekked extensively in the Andes, after a short while, my aching muscles painfully reminded me that I hadn’t hit the trail in the 12 months since my daughter’s birth – nor even in the final trimester of pregnancy!
 I began to struggle, puffing, and taking lots of rests – this was what it was like to be out of shape and then do a trek?!
 Not a lot of fun!

-A reminder, even if you are going to do a one day hike, you need to have a decent level of fitness!
+A reminder, even if you are going to do a one-day hike, you need to have a decent level of fitness!

 Luckily for me, my daughter needed frequent breaks from the baby backpack and we stopped often to admire the views of the valley below us, which was alternately bathed in sunshine and misted over with colorful clouds shifting over the mountains.